 Always stow heavy objects in the luggage compartment and make sure that the rear seat backrests are securely latched in their upright position.
+Always secure objects to the tie-downs with suitable straps.
 Never overload the vehicle.
 Remember that the vehicle load, as well as how it is distributed, can affect vehicle handling and braking $\Rightarrow \triangle$.

-- Safety belts.
+- Safety belts

-- Airbag system.
+- Airbag system

+- Lights

-- Lights.
+- Transporting

-- Transporting.
+- Trailer towing

-- Tires and wheels.
+- Tires and wheels